-• ERDF - ERDF, a subsidiary of EDF and the largest electricity distribution network in the European Union, has recently launched a major transformation program that will see the replacement of 35 million electricity meters in France, beginning with a pilot trial of 300,000 meters.
+Atos Origin has also assisted enterprises and governments to understand how technologies such as smart metering, command and control systems or electronic services can support the transformation: ERDF, a subsidiary of EDF and the largest electricity distribution network in the European Union, has recently launched a major transformation program that will see the replacement of 35 million electricity meters in France, beginning with a pilot trial of 300,000 meters.
 ERDF selected Atos Origin as architect for the information system and lead manager of the consortium of technology firms that will conduct the pilot phase.

-• Contributing to Sustainable and Greener Olympic Games
+Contributing to Sustainable and Greener Olympic Games

 Atos Origin has committed to helping the IOC and the Organizing Committees to deploy technological solutions to shrink the Games' carbon footprint.
 This is happening in many different ways from reducing paper consumption, reducing the amount of hardware and power consumption, and cutting down on travel.
-For Vancouver 2010, the Company has deployed innovative technology solutions such as virtualization, remote info 2010, remote Commentator Information System (CIS), Online Volunteer portal and first ever online Accreditation System.
+For Vancouver 2010, the Company has deployed innovative technology solutions such as virtualization, remote Info2010, remote Commentator Information System (CIS), Online Volunteer portal and first ever online Accreditation System.
 As a result Atos Origin was awarded a "Sustainability Star" by the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games (VANOC) for helping it achieve its sustainability goals.

 "We take sustainable development into account in everything we do; from the bid process to become an Olympic city, to construction of sport infrastructure, operational issues and of course information technology.
 We are very happy to have a partner like Atos Origin who has exactly the same vision and the same goals".
-(Jacques Rogge, President of the International Olympic Committee)
+Jacques Rogge, President of the International Olympic Committee

-Anticipating tomorrow's technology evolution - Atos Origin's leading-edge sustainable solutions
+18.3.4 Anticipating tomorrow's technology evolution - Atos Origin's leading-edge sustainable solutions